 We have the resources to fund these cases through trial if necessary.
 We know how to prove even mild traumatic brain injuries, even when the claimant “looks fine.”
 With the help of the many medical providers we have worked with for over 27 years, we strive to understand all the consequences that result from brain injuries – even the more subtle emotional and psychological effects – and prove these consequences to a jury.

 If you or a loved one has suffered from a life-changing brain injury, you don’t have to go through it alone.
-Give us a call at (303) 665-2929 to learn more.
+Give our Boulder personal injury lawyers a call at (303) 665-2929 to learn more.